 - Assign each member of the committee one of the three position slates to oversee.

 - After the results of the prior election are known (early May), begin creating a working list of potential candidates, drawing upon nominees, the list of past candidates, and other sources of information (speaking to current or past members of Exec, for example).
-If looking at people who have run in prior years, it is recommended that they not be asked again until the person who defeated them is out of office.

 - Follow-up on qualifications/qualities of specific individuals by discretely asking other people on Advisory and Exec how they were to work with, how well they met deadlines, etc.